 Worship at Broughton CE Primary School

 We are very fortunate to have a number of people in school who lead worship including the headteacher, the deputy headteacher, the clergy team of St John Baptist, the children, teaching staff, the school’s very own chaplain and leaders from other local churches.

 Opportunities for reflection and private prayer are present both inside and outside the school building.
 Children are encouraged to engage with the reflection spaces through either reading bible verses or engaging in the reflection activities.
 Our children are keen to explore their spirituality and we give them many opportunities to do so throughout the school day.

-Before COVID-19 measures were put in place, worship on a Monday is led by the headteacher and on a Tuesday all children attend church where the clergy team lead worship.
-Parents are invited to join us for church worship.
+Before COVID-19 measures were put in place, worship on a Monday was led by the headteacher and on a Tuesday all children attended church where the clergy team lead worship.
+Parents were invited to join us for church worship.
 On Wednesday, all pupils take part in our singing worship where we join together collectively to praise through song.
-On Thursday, all children from reception to Year 6 are asked to plan worship either individually or in small groups.
-The younger children can plan their worship at home with the support of their parents.
-On Thursday, either the deputy headteacher or one of our many visitors leads worship.
-Once a month, this act of worship is led by a whole class and parents are welcome to attend.
-On a Friday, we end the week with Celebration Worship which was led by the headteacher or by a member of the senior leadership team and was another chance for parents to join us in worship.
+On Thursday, all children from reception to Year 6 were asked to plan worship either individually or in small groups.
+The younger children planned their worship at home with the support of their parents.
+On Thursday, either the deputy headteacher or one of our many visitors led worship.
+Once a month, this act of worship was led by a whole class and parents were welcomed to attend.
+On a Friday, we ended the week with Celebration Worship which was led by the headteacher or by a member of the senior leadership team and was another chance for parents to join us in worship.
 Due to the ongoing pandemic, worship takes places daily in each individual class bubble.

 Clergy Team of St John Baptist Church